 - A campus tour should not be a required activity for a visiting group unless they are specifically visiting as prospective students.
 For example, students who are on our campus for a camp, conference or workshop may or may not have an interest in touring campus.
-We recommend offering tours to these groups as optional activities.
 Requiring disinterested individuals to take a campus tour creates a challenge for the Ambassadors and often diminishes the quality of the experience for those individuals who truly do wish to take a tour.

 - The Ambassador sponsor should be involved with the planning of tours from the early stages, especially for large groups.
 A number of factors must be considered to plan a successful tour: total number of visitors expected, the age and interests of the visitors, the visitor to tour guide ratio, the amount of time available for tours, the date/time of the tour and other activities planned for that date.

-- When possible, tours should be scheduled for days that classes are in session.
+- Tours should be scheduled for days that classes are in session.
 This will provide visitors with a better perspective of campus life and increase the probability of finding Ambassadors to provide tours.

 - The Ambassador sponsor should be apprised of all relevant details regarding the visiting group’s schedule and should be notified promptly if plans for a group tour change.
 Because most of the arrangements for a tour are based upon the anticipated number of participants, the visiting group should make every effort to know the number attending and to adhere to that number.

-- If visiting groups have staff (e.g., chaperones or counselors), then they should be asked to accompany their students on tours and to be responsible for the behavior of their students.
-We require at least one staff member for every 15 students.
+- We require at least one staff member (e.g., chaperones or counselors) for every 15 students.
+These staff members are expected to accompany their students on tours and to be responsible for the behavior of their students.

 - Ambassadors are responsible for providing campus tours, not for controlling the behavior of visiting students.
 If students become disruptive on a tour, the Ambassadors are authorized to ask them to leave the tour.